-Child sexual exploitation (CSE)
+Child Sexual Exploitation (CSE)

 The sexual exploitation of children and young people under 18 involves exploitative situations, contexts and relationships where young people, (or a third person or persons) receive something, (e.g. food, accommodation, drugs, alcohol, cigarettes, affections, gifts, money) as a result of them performing and/or others performing on them, sexual activities.
-Child sexual exploitation can occur through the use of technology without the child's immediate recognition; for example being persuaded to post sexual images on the internet/mobile phones.
-In all cases those exploiting the child/young person have power over them by virtue of their age, gender, intellect, physical strength and/or economic or other resources.
-Violence, coercion and intimidations are a common involvement in exploitative relationships being characterised in the main by the child's or young person's limited availability of choice, resulting from their social/economic and/or emotional vulnerability.
+Child sexual exploitation can occur through the use of technology without the child's immediate recognition; for example being persuaded to post sexual images on the internet/mobile phones without immediate payment or gain.
+In all cases those exploiting the child have power over them by virtue of their age, gender, intellect, physical strength and/or economic or other resources.
+Violence, coercion and intimidations are common, involvement in exploitative relationships being their social/economic and/or emotional vulnerability.
 (DCSF 2009).